History of the Basel Committee

 The 2.5% capital conservation buffer, which will comprise common equity and is in addition to the 4.5% minimum requirement, will be phased in progressively starting on 1 January 2016, and will become fully effective by 1 January 2019.

 The leverage ratio will also be phased in gradually.
-The test (the so-called "parallel run period") began in 2013 and run until 2017, with a view to migrating to a Pillar 1 treatment on 1 January 2018 based on review and appropriate calibration.
+The test (the so-called "parallel run period") began in 2013 and will run until 2017, with a view to migrating to a Pillar 1 treatment on 1 January 2018 based on review and appropriate calibration.
+The exposure measure of the leverage ratio was finalised in January 2014.

 The liquidity coverage ratio (LCR) will be phased in from 1 January 2015 and will require banks to hold a buffer of high-quality liquid assets sufficient to deal with the cash outflows encountered in an acute short-term stress scenario as specified by supervisors.
 To ensure that banks can implement the LCR without disruption to their financing activities, the minimum LCR requirement will begin at 60% in 2015, rising in equal annual steps of 10 percentage points to reach 100% on 1 January 2019.

 The other minimum liquidity standard introduced by Basel III is the net stable funding ratio.
-This requirement, which will be introduced as a minimum standard by 1 January 2018, will address funding mismatches and provide incentives for banks to use stable sources to fund their activities.
+This requirement, which takes effect as a minimum standard by 1 January 2018, will promote longer term funding mismatches and provide incentives for banks to use stable funding sources.

 |Back to top|